NobertBrett/NobertBrett/README.md

 In addition to my web development skills, I have experience with Office 365 and various versions of Windows and Windows Server, as well as knowledge of Active Directory and cybersecurity.

 I am excited to contribute my abilities to a dynamic and forward-thinking team, and am available for collaboration on JavaScript or Python projects, especially those involving Vue.js and Nuxt.js.
-You can reach me on my personal website at https://brett.vercel.app.

 ## 🌐 Socials: